PaulDuvall/aws-5-mins/cdk/README.md

 You can find the 5-minute video that walks through all of the steps described here.

 In this episode, we'll be looking at AWS Cloud Development Kit (CDK).
+With the CDK, you can define your cloud infrastructure using familiar programming languages such as TypeScript, Python, and Java.
+The CDK synthesizes your high-level programming language code into CloudFormation template that it manages in your AWS account.

-* Core Framework
+## Core Framework
-* AWS Construct Library - Level 1, 2, and 3 Constructs
+## AWS Construct Library
+* Level 1 - Map directly to CloudFormation resources
+* Level 2 - Are curated by the AWS CDK team
+* Level 3 - These are paterns that use multiple CloudFormation resources

+## AWS CDK Toolkit/CLI
-* AWS CDK CLI - diff, synth, destroy
+* diff, synth, destroy
-* CDK Pipelines

-## Launch CDK Solution
+# Launch CDK Solution

 1. From your [AWS CloudShell Environment](https://us-east-2.console.aws.amazon.com/cloudshell/home?region=us-east-2#) in the **us-east-2** region, run the following commands: